Reenakoudi/CV/README.md

 • RSpec, Jasmine

-#### Visveswaraiah Technological University(VTU), India (September 2006 to June 2010)
+#### Visveswaraiah Technological University(VTU), India
+(September 2006 to June 2010)

--Bachelor of Engineering in Computer Science
+• Bachelor of Engineering in Computer Science
--Grade : First Class
+• Grade : First Class
--Worked as an active member in the organising committee for tech festivals in the college.
+• Worked as an active member in the organising committee for tech festivals in the college.

 ## Other qualifications

 Cetification in ISEB-ISTQB foundation level.
 International Software Testing Qualifications Board(ISTQB) certified tester.

 ## Experience

+#### SAP Labs India, Bangalore
-SAP Labs India,Bangalore (February 2011 to February 2012)
+(February 2011 to February 2012)
 Software Tester
 Regression testing of SAP ERP Modules named SAP Finance and Controlling(FICO).
-Good understanding and working experience in Software Development Life Cycle (SDLC) Experience working in Agile environment (Scrum).
+Good understanding and working experience in Software Development Life Cycle (SDLC)
+Experience working in Agile environment (Scrum).

 ## Interests